-We are gearing up for the 2017 harvest season!
+Harvest season is here!
 The Issaquah Food and Clothing Bank is currently in search of Food Bank Ambassadors and #GleanTeam members so we can build upon the successes of last year.
-Click here if you’d like to download the training materials, and message Marissa Woerner if you have any questions.

 Harvest Issaquah is a community supported urban gleaning initiative which works through the following avenues: